All Episodes

 It's like saying fudge the math.

-The match is not, math is not fudging.
+The math is not fudging.

 And so the idea that people with a straight face would both say and listen to and repeat a mantra called trust the science, it means that instead of funny hats and big robes, you have white lab coats and little pocket protectors.